Vejron/kanbanista/src/tutorial/part-2.md

-# Part 2 - Cleaning up and styling with UnoCss
+# Part 2 - Styling

 In this part of the tutorial we will clean up our project a bit and start styling our application.
-UnoCss is a utility-first CSS framework inspired by Tailwind CSS but faster and generally less hassle.
-UnoCss generates only the CSS that is actually used in the project.
-This makes it a great choice for Vue 3 projects as it allows us to use atomic classes without worrying about the final bundle size.
+We will use **UnoCss** for styling.
+If you are not familiar with UnoCss, it is a utility-first CSS framework inspired by [Tailwind CSS](https://tailwindcss.com/docs/utility-first) but faster and generally less hassle.

+## Why use UnoCss?

+When people first start using utility classes they often think they are a hack or a workaround for not knowing how to write proper CSS.
+I'm not saying it that's not true, but utility classes have some very real benefits:

+- **You aren’t wasting energy inventing class names**.
+No more adding silly class names like sidebar-inner-wrapper just to be able to style something, and no more agonizing over the perfect abstract name for something that’s really just a flex container.
+- **Your CSS stops growing**.
+Using a traditional approach, your CSS files get bigger every time you add a new feature.
+With utilities, everything is reusable so you rarely need to write new CSS.
+- **Making changes feels safer**.
+CSS is global and you never know what you’re breaking when you make a change.
+Classes in your HTML are local, so you can change them without worrying about something else breaking.

-## Cleaning up and global CSS
+## Cleaning up and some global CSS

 Remove all files from the `src/components` & `src/views` directory and delete the `src/assets/logo.png` file.
 We won't be needing them for this tutorial.
 Keep only the `main.css` file in the `src/assets` directory but replace it with the following content: